 Breakfast: Smoothie with whole milk yogurt, coconut oil, a few berries or other fruit, raw egg yolks (from a trusted free-run source, only!) or hemp seeds.
-Or this smoothie recipe.

 Lunch: Bowl of mixed greens with salmon, walnuts, raw cheddar or goat cheese, water kefir or kombucha to drink.